 Mental Health Professional Jobs in USA with Visa Sponsorship

-Mental health professionals, including licensed counselors, clinical social workers, and psychologists, are in high demand from U.S. employers willing to sponsor H-1B and O-1 visas.
+Mental health professionals, including licensed counselors, clinical social workers, and psychologists, are in high demand from U.S. employers willing to sponsor H-1B visa and O-1 visas.
 Your graduate degree and state licensure are the credentialing foundation sponsors need to file.
 For detailed occupation requirements, see the O*NET profile.

 See All Mental Health Professional Jobs